Written by Siddharth Rajpal, a grade 7 student.

 First dog to go to space

 Did you know that animals went into space before a human!?
 A Russian street dog, named Laika was the first dog in space.
-He was sent up on On Nov.
-3, 1957 in, what was called The Sputnik – which was the first artificial Earth satellite launched by the Russians.
+She was sent up on On Nov.
+3, 1957, in, what was called The Sputnik – which was the first artificial Earth satellite launched by the Russians.
 It was a sad end for this lovely animal – she died She died soon after launch.
 Read more of her story here..

 Here’s a superb info graphic of all the living organisms sent into space!

-First man to go to space
+The first man to go to space

 On April 12, 1961, aboard the spacecraft Vostok 1, Yuri Alekseyevich Gagarin a Soviet cosmonaut (a Russian astronaut) became the first man to go to space.

 First men to step on the moon

 On July 20, 1969, Commander Neil Armstrong along with Buzz Aldrin became the first two men to step on the moon Commander Neil Armstrong’s quote “That’s one small step for man, one giant leap for mankind.” is still widely used.

 The first woman of Indian origin in space